Project-MONAI/research-contributions/DAE/Feta_Finetune/README.md

 The main fineuning exps are based on Swin UNETR architecture.

+All json files and pre-trained model weights can be downloaded from this ([Link](https://drive.google.com/drive/folders/1_EFLbOWn8E6fVUnFVfT4BNNFMlz7RCpM?usp=sharing))

 Sample Code:

 To train models from scratch without any pre-trained weights